Woodbridge Emergency Dental Care

 What can you do if suddenly you or your child experience a serious dental emergency?
 Locating an emergency dentist closeby that provides Emergency dental care can be difficult and stressful when you’re in pain.

-At Golden Pediatric Dentistry & Orthodontics, our dental office provides walk-in Emergency Dental Care for children and adults experiencing a sudden dental emergency.
-Our office is conveniently located in Woodbridge at 3320 Noble Pond Way #109, Woodbridge, VA 22193
+At Golden Pediatric Dentistry & Orthodontics, our dental office provides Emergency Dental Care for children and adults experiencing a sudden dental emergency.
+Our office is conveniently located in Woodbridge.

 Our dental office in Woodbridge primarily offers pediatric dental services but we also provide adult dental care too.
 Since our Woodbridge dental office chiefly specializes on Pediatric Dental care, we’re able to treat both you or your child in the event of a dental emergency.

 Most Americans will experience some sort of dental emergency at least once or twice during their lifetime.
 Almost 100 million school & work hours are lost each year due to a sudden dental emergency, according to the Centers for Disease Control.
 There’s absolutely no way to predict when you’ll suddenly be faced with a serious dental emergency.
 It is however, comforting to know that in the event a dental emergency should occur, there is a dentist near you in Woodbridge that offers emergency dental care.

 If you or your child are experiencing a dental trauma or injury or are in excrutiating pain and our office is closed, we’d advise you to immediately go to your local hospital emergency room as soon as you can.
 It’s advised that for less serious dental issues such as a chipped tooth, cavity, or a knocked out tooth, that you see a local a dentist.
 Trips to the Emergency room should be reserved for true life threatening emergencies.
 For a minor toothache you should see your regular dentist.